Tech round-up: you say, we listen

 We saw that longer distances were getting rejected more frequently.
 Enabling longer distances allows us to offer better restaurant selection to our customers, meaning happy customers and more orders available to you!

-So we sent out a survey out to understand how we could make this experience better for you and X% of riders told us that you wanted to be paid more for these longer distances.
+So we sent out a survey out to understand how we could make this experience better for you and the majority of riders told us that you wanted to be paid more for these longer distances.

 We got to work and introduced distance fees, offering fairer, distance-based fees, along with a new order screen to show you the full journey up front.